Light, Ultraviolet, and Infrared: Impact on Cannabis Plants

 • The growers can utilize UV light plants indoors to create the same 'wild' environment for the plants to thrive.

 Plants will always respond to their immediate environment.
 So, these conditions must be met beforehand.
 UV light from professional LED grow lights, such as Medicgrow Spectrum Y, can emit chemicals that shield plants from pests.
-These protecting compounds make plants less appealing to pests; however, the plants release more THC and have more CBD.
+These protecting compounds make plants less appealing to pests.
 Growers can use UV light for indoor plants to trick plants into becoming fragrant.

 Growers can also do the following: